Director, Chair Building and Grounds committee

 Kelsey joined the Morning Dove team in August of 2016 as the Barn Assistant.
 She is currently a student at Purdue University, double majoring in Professional Writing and Creative Writing.
 She transferred to Purdue from Transylvania University in Lexington, KY where she was studying to be a vampire….just kidding.
 Kelsey calls the barn her second home and the people here her second family.
 Kelsey says, “From working with the students to being sneezed on by Pete, I love every second of my time spent at the barn!”
 When not at school, Kelsey lives with her mom and dad and cat, Tater!

-Barn Manager, PATH International Registered Instructor, Special Programs Coordinator
+Barn Manager, PATH International Registered Instructor, Lead Changes Program Coordinator

 Sarah started at Morning Dove in the Fall of 2015 as the Barn Manager.
 After graduating from Saint Mary-of-the-Woods College in 2014 with a bachelors in Psychology/Equine Training and Instruction she moved to North Carolina.
 There she was a barn manager for a small professional dressage farm and coached 4H horse judging.
 In the past, she has also taught riding lessons at SMWC and served as clinician for several 4H camps.
-When shes not spending her time at the barn Sarah enjoys spoiling her two dogs Quinn and Beemo.
+When shes not spending her time at the barn Sarah enjoys spoiling her two dogs Quinn and Beemo and her new kitty, Agnes.

 Volunteer Manager, Program Assistant, and PATH International Registered Instructor